drm-slac/bsas-sc/README.md

 # BSAS Manager Software
-This **bsasManager** program is responsible for controlling the **Beam Synchronous Acquisition System** for superconducting beamline devices at SLAC.
+The **bsasManager** program is responsible for controlling the **Beam Synchronous Acquisition System** for superconducting beamline devices at SLAC.

 This software is meant to manage the **Beam Synchronous Acquisition software** (_BSAS_), specifically for the superconducting LCLS-II accelerator beamline.
 Meant to run continuously as a daemon process, it starts a **Merger** program to